mfrdut/Efficient-Monocular-Depth-Estimation-for-Edge-Devices-in-Internet-of-Things/README.md

 ```bash
 python tune_run.py
 ```
 For example, on the device Jetson Nano, we obtained the runtime of the optimized models and three files: deploy_graph.json, deploy_lib.tar, and deploy_param.params.
 The image "UP Board_CPU_results.png" displays our runtime on UP Board CPU.
 The image "Nano_GPU_results.jpg" displays our runtime on Nano GPU.
+The results on different hardware architectures are listed in  our papers.
 #### Citation
 If you use our method or code in your work, please consider citing our paper.
 The citation will be available after the paper is published.